subtalegames/mimir/README.md

 * [serde][serde]: used to offer methods of (de)serialization
 * [criterion][criterion]: used to write benchmarking test suites

-## Why Mímir?

-Internally at Subtale, we've adopted a naming convention around Norse mythology for tools, packages, and working titles for games.

-Quoting from [norse-mythology.org][mimir]:

-> Mímir is an exceptionally wise being and a counselor of the gods.

-We hope that this contextual query engine lives up to its name in being just as wise about your game's state and defined behaviours!

-*P.S.
-Acknowledging a happy coincidence in the naming of Mímir, we love all of the work done by the folks over at [Santa Monica Studio][sms] (especially on 2018's reboot of God of War)!*

 ## License

 Mímir is free and open source.
 Unless explicitly noted otherwise, all code in this repository is dual-licensed under the [MIT License][mit] and [Apache License, Version 2.0][apache].